totalgood/pycon-2016-nlp-tutorial/docs/notes/proposal.md

     - Linear Discriminant Analysis with `scikit-learn.LDA`
     - clustering using K-means in `scikit-learn`

-### Workshop (20 min)
+### Workshop: Supervised Learning (20 min)

-Attendees will use the tools provided to process and plot twitter tweets and augment their pipeline to improve their prediction accuracy.
+Attendees will mine the Twitter API and data sets downloaded as part of this workshop to compute statistics that can be used as labels for twitter tweets.
+These labels will enable "supervised learning" which improves the feature selection and reduction performance producing more accurate impact performance predictions.

-### Discussion (30 min)
+### Wrap-Up and Discussion (30 min)

 As time permits we will answer questions and discuss how these techniques are being used for a state-of-the art natural language pipeline employed at Talentpair.
 We employ "Hierarchical Context-Partitioned Word Vectors" to match candidates seeking work (in the form of resumes) and opportunities offered by employers (in the form of role descriptions).